Epaphus/autoshoutout-firebot-setup/README.md

 ## **IN BETA**

-Auto Shoutout and Shoutout queuing system made by Epaphus (EpaphusUK On Twitch)
+Auto Shoutout and Shoutout queuing system for Firebot made by Epaphus (EpaphusUK On Twitch)

 This system will:
 - Auto shouts out raids (Raiders will be put to the front of the queue)